webnt-dev/aws-demo-api/README.md

 Rename file to just `sandbox.yml` and fill your own information (region, client key, secret key).

+Update paths for `lambdaSources`.

-Bucked specified as `installBucketName` must already exists (cannot be created by this process)
+Bucked specified as `installBucketName` must already exists (cannot be created by this process).

 ### aws/stack/sandbox.yml